School

 National Bike to School Day is in May

-Bike to School Day 2024 – May TBD
+Bike to School Day 2025 – May 7

-The 12th Annual National Bike to School Day is typically the first Wednesday in May.
+The 15th Annual National Bike to School Day is the first Wednesday in May.
 Bike to School Day is a day when communities come together to celebrate a child’s active and safe trip to school.
 Teachers, staff, and volunteers are encouraged to coordinate their school’s event using the Getting Started Guide : Walk & Bike to School.

 Encourage your students to bike to school this May!